AI Challenges Core Assumptions in Education | Stanford HAI

 Because of that, she said, we must equip people with knowledge, skills, and mindsets to understand when and how to use AI and, crucially, when not to use it.

-The most vulnerable, according to new research from Pilyoung Kim, a Stanford professor of psychology and director of the Center for Brain, AI, and Child (BAIC), are young people lacking human connections.
+The most vulnerable, according to new research from Pilyoung Kim, a Stanford visiting professor of psychology and director of the Center for Brain, AI, and Child (BAIC), are young people lacking human connections.
 She asked over 260 middle school students and their parents to compare and share preferences between two chatbot conversation styles: A “best friend” that was highly relational and would respond with comments like, “That must be so upsetting.
 Your ideas matter so much.
 I’m always here to listen,” and a more transparent version that set boundaries and reminded the user that it was an AI.

 More adolescents preferred the relational AI, and even more than half of parents chose the relational AI for their teens, reasoning it would be more effective at supporting issues their children might not share with them directly.